 To start you off, here are some questions to ask yourself:

 - How do you make sure your brand visuals are consistent on every platform?

 - How are you making sure your website graphics match the photos you use on Instagram?

 - If you wanted to design a new email drip campaign, do you have enough visuals to pull it off right this second?
 Or would you be left staring at the screen feeling the pressure of a deadline?

 You should be able to answer these questions by consulting your brand guidelines.

 The Contents of Your Brand Environment

-Let’s show a real world example of a brand we created for a local nonprofit.
-This flier is showing off a full brand environment in action, with strong voice and tone in the copy and a unique visual layout.
+Let’s show a real-world example of a brand we created for a local nonprofit.
+This flier is showing off a full brand environment in action, with a strong voice and tone in the copy and a unique visual layout.